jakubw7146/github-notes/README.md

 # github-notes

-Git - A system used to track the history of a project and allow many people to collabrorate on the same project
+Git - A system used to track the history of a project and allow many people to collaborate on the same project

 Github - A web service that allows you to do Git things like using version control, on a website and it is a social network for projects that are managed through Git